baryluk/kolumny/README.md

 guaranteed to work in the future new major versions of `kolumny`.
 For these reasons try to keep any custom complex processing to minimum.
 Including use of `map`, `filter`, `reduce`, `zip` and custom `lambda` expressions.
-But these are useful in many applications, and makes `kolumny` extremally powerful tool tool, so use your good judgment.
+But these are useful in many applications, and makes `kolumny` extremally powerful tool, so use your good judgment.

 Note: Array/vector concatenation operator (`+`) is not guaranteed to work in future new major versions of `kolumny`.